wagtail-packages/wagtail-f-richtext/README.md

 ### Example for adding classes to HTML tags

-Use this to inject css utility-framework styles into the rendered HTML
+Use this to add css classes to the HTML tags.

 ```python
 F_RICHTEXT_EXTERNAL_CONFIG = {